Chaharshanbe Suri

-Chaharshanbeh Suri or Charshanbeh Suri or Chahar shanbe suri (چهارشنبهسوری; lit.
-'Scarlet Wednesday'), is an Iranian festival of the fire dance celebrated on the eve of the last Wednesday of the year, of ancient Zoroastrian origin.
-It is the first festivity of Nowruz, the Iranian New Year.
+Chaharshanbeh Suri or Charshanbeh Suri or Chahar-shanbe suri (چهارشنبهسوری; lit.
+'The Scarlet Wednesday' or 'Feast of the last Wednesday of the year'), is an Iranian festival of the fire dance celebrated on the eve of the last Wednesday of the year, of ancient Zoroastrian origin.
+Since the event takes place in the final week of the year, it can also be regarded as a prelude to the New Year celebration of Nowruz.

+At the center of the holiday are rituals about purification and renewal that mark the transition from winter to spring.
+The most important custom is the lighting of bonfires in yards, village squares, city streets, rooftops, and hilltops.
+People jump over the flames while saying the phrase "your redness for my paleness".
+The idea behind this is that the fire takes away illness, weakness and bad luck, and instead gives people strength and energy.

+Other traditions take place during the evening.
+One is "spoon-banging", where people disguise themselves and knock on neighbours' doors while banging spoons on bowls, asking for snacks.
+This custom is similar to the Halloween tradition of trick-or-treating.
+Another custom is a type of fortune-telling that involves opening a book of poems by Hafez and interpreting a random verse, or based on pieces of paper.
+People also eat ajeel, a mixture of dried fruits and nuts that is believed to bring good luck or help wishes come true, and later in the evening, customary dishes such as polow.

+Since the Islamic Republic was established in 1979, Chaharshanbe Suri has also taken on political significance in Iran.
+The country's theocratic government has discouraged the celebration, arguing that its ancient Iranian origins are a "pagan relic".
+Because of this tension, the festival sometimes becomes a political event, with large public gatherings serving as opportunities for anti-regime demonstrations.

 Etymology

-The Persian name of the festival consists of čahāršanbe (چهارشنبه), the Persian word for Wednesday, and suri (سوری), which has two meanings; it may mean "festive" and it may also mean "scarlet" (in traditional Persian and some current local dialects in Iran), which stems from the reddish theme of fire.
+The Persian name of the festival consists of čahāršanbe (چهارشنبه), the Persian word for Wednesday, and suri (سوری).
+While suri may elsewhere be used to mean "celebration", in this context it means "scarlet", as used in Classical Persian and some modern regional dialects of Iran, referring to the red hue of fire.

 The names of the festival in other languages include Azerbaijani Axır Çərşənbə (in Ardabil and Tabriz), Kurdish Kola Čowāršamba and Čowāršama Koli (in Kurdistan), Qara Chuarshanba (in Piranshahr) and Isfahani Persian Čāršambe Sorxi (in Isfahan).
 The importance of fire is evident in the stone inscriptions of the Achaemenid kings, and the very first mantra of the Rig Veda is in praise of fire.
 Chaharshanbe Suri and Holi share roots in ancient Aryan religions.

 Holika bonfire in Udaipur, Rajasthan, Northern India, 2010.